ibm-cloud-docs/watson-query-cli-plugin/watson-query-cli.md

 As an alternative to `ibmcloud login`, you can set the environment variable `DATA_VIRTUALIZATION_APIKEY` to an IAM API key.
 {: tip}

-{{site.data.keyword.cloud_notm}} CLI requires Java&trade 1.8.0.
+{{site.data.keyword.cloud_notm}} CLI requires Java 1.8.0.
 You can download the CLI from {{site.data.keyword.cloud_notm}} to use on your local system as a complement to the {{site.data.keyword.cloud_notm}} console.
 {: note}

 ## Data sources
 {: #watson-query-data-sources-cli}

-Connect data sources to the watson query service.
+Connect data sources to the Watson Query service.

 ### ibmcloud watson-query datasource-connections
 {: #watson-query-cli-datasource-connections-command}